Coding standards

 REUSE standard

 We try to follow the REUSE standard.
-So if you add a new file, please add also the appropriate headers following the template:
+So if you add a new file or make significant changes to one, please add also the appropriate headers following the template:

 # SPDX-FileCopyrightText: 2021 Hermine-team <hermine@inno3.fr>